elap733/NBA-Injuries-Analysis/README.md

 *Fig.1: (L) Kevin Durant's achilles tear; (R) Klay Thompson's torn MCL in the 2018/2019 NBA Finals*

 ### Objective
 The objective of this project was to determine if serious injuries **_are_** really on this rise in the NBA, and in doing so, explore the nature of NBA injuries during past decade.
-For the purposes of this analysis we nominally define "serious injuries" as those causing a player to miss 15 or more games.
+For the purposes of this analysis I nominally define "serious injuries" as those causing a player to miss 15 or more games.

 ### Data Sources
 1. **Injury Data**